manuelamador/Self_Fulfilling_Debt_Dilution_AER_2020/README.md

 ## Timing

-The code was ran and tested in Amazon Web Services (AWS) using a c4.4xlarge linux instance with 16 virtual CPUs and approximately 32GB of RAM.
+The code was tested in Amazon Web Services (AWS) using a c4.4xlarge linux instance with 16 virtual CPUs and approximately 32GB of RAM.

 The main part of the code (the computation of the equilibria for the benchmark